 Rounding Up at the Register is a program that gives you the opportunity to give back to your local community every time you shop.
 You’ll have the option to round up to the nearest dollar when you check out, and the difference will be donated to a local non-profit.
 (You can opt to donate more, if you wish!)

 Every month we’ll donate to a different non-profit at each of our six locations.
-This month we are rounding up for food pantries that are working hard to meet the basic needs of our community during this uncertain time.
-Plus, this month we are matching your donation in order to make the greatest impact for families in our area.
-Read more about our April recipients below.
+This month we are rounding up for organizations that strengthen our community.
+Plus, we will be matching your donations.
+Read more about our July recipients below.

 Does you organization make a measurable impact on our local community?
 To be considered as a recipient of a future donation, please fill out our Donation Request Form.
 Requests for donations made in store, over social media, or over the phone cannot be accommodated.